 “The low fidelity of the recordings made the source kind of hard to pinpoint and lead to a bit of ambiguity in the music, which was a big hurdle for me to overcome, but it came to a point where I could use that ambiguity to my advantage and leave some space for my personality to filter through.”

-Now on to the music:
+Now on to the music, download the whole sample pack here.

 This 78 could have its own post written for it.
 Recorded in 1931 in Mozambique we’re given first hand insight into two traditional soliders’ chants, one featuring amazing looking marimbas and xylophones and the other is an unaccompanied male choir singing something of unparalleled beauty in Bantu.
 Very grateful of the National Library of France for making this rare and spectacular recording available.
 Public Domain.